How is Reporter powered?

 Voltage

-Reporter works on a low voltage, meaning that it always needs a power adapter to work when connected to the 230V power grid.
-It is extremely important to use the right power adapter for your Reporter, because the wrong voltage might fry your device.
-We always include a compatible power adapter with every Reporter and recommend that you only use this one.
+Reporter works on a low voltage, meaning that it always needs a power charger to work when connected to the 230V power grid.
+It is extremely important to use the right power charger for your Reporter, because the wrong voltage might fry your device.
+We always include a compatible power charger with every Reporter and recommend that you only use this one.
 When directly applying 230V from the power grid to the M12 connector, Reporter will break.

 The difference between two generations of Reporters